 The unsaponifiable parts and vitamin F in this butter are essential ingredients for maintaining the elasticity of your skin.
 Shea butter also improves collagen production in the skin.
 The butter restores the natural elasticity of your skin.
 In addition to moisturizing, the butter softens and beautifies (12).
 Restored elasticity also ensures fewer wrinkles, lines and spots.

-Shaving with a razor gives many people irritated skin that often starts to itch. as a result of the irritation you can get bumps from this.
-Using shea butter can help reduce this because it soothes, moisturizes and soothes irritated skin.
+Many people get irritated skin from shaving with a razor that often starts to itch.
+As a result of the irritation, you may develop bumps.
+Using shea butter can help reduce this because it soothes, hydrates and soothes irritated skin.
 You can also apply the butter a day before shaving to smooth the skin and hair.
-This makes the shaving process easier and faster and leaves no irritated spots and dry skin (13, 14).
+This makes the shaving process easier and faster and does not leave irritated spots and dry skin (13, 14).